Rahul-65-Patra/BFHL_API/README.md

 # 🚀 BFHL API Project

-A RESTful POST API developed using Node.js & Express.js to process input data and categorize elements into numbers, alphabets, and special characters, as per the **Chitkara Full Stack Assessment**.
+A RESTful POST API developed using Node.js & Express.js to process input data and categorize elements into numbers, alphabets, and special characters, as per the **Full Stack Assessment**.

 ---